ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/wave_roses.jpg" width="800">

 ### Forecast wave data
-Projections of future wave climates were made using a nested WAVEWATCH III wave model with surface wind data from the Australian Community Climate and Earth System Simulator ([ACCESS](https://researchdata.edu.au/access1-0-climate-r2i1p1-ensemble/259215)) as inputs.
+The forecast wave data were made using a nested WAVEWATCH III wave model with surface wind data from the Australian Community Climate and Earth System Simulator ([ACCESS](https://researchdata.edu.au/access1-0-climate-r2i1p1-ensemble/259215)) as inputs.
 Wave projections have been performed for medium range carbon (RCP4.5) and high range (RCP8.5) carbon emission scenarios throughout 2006-2100.
 The offshore wave forecast was transformed to nearshore following the same approach applied to hindcast wave data.
 For each transect, to ensure the consistency between the hindcast and forecast data, the forecast wave climates were calibrated to have the same seasonality and joint distribution of Hs, Tp and Dir over the period of 2006~2023 with the multivariate bias correction algorithm ([MBCn](https://link.springer.com/article/10.1007/s00382-017-3580-6)).
-Calibration results with hindcast as reference for Transection1 under RCP4.5 scenario are shown below.
+Calibration results with hindcast data as reference for Transect1 under RCP4.5 scenario are shown below.

 <img src="figures/cali_eval_Transect1_Hs_RCP45.jpg" width="600">

 ### Sea level rise data
-`SLR_obs.csv` contains the annual sea level data from gauge measurement (1980-2018). `SLR_proj.csv` contains the projection under the RCP 4.5 and 8.5 scenarios (2019-2100).
-Both the measurement and the projection are relative to the mean of the observation.
+`SLR_obs.csv` contains the annual sea level data from gauge measurement (1980-2018). `SLR_proj.csv` contains the sea level projection under the RCP 4.5 and 8.5 scenarios (2019-2100).
 The projection data is from NASA's [SEA LEVEL PROJECTION TOOL](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool), which is based on the regional sea level projections provided in the IPCC 6th Assessment Report (AR6).
-Sea level is the same for all transects.
+Sea level is **the same for all transects**.
+The sea level data in both the measurement and the projection are relative to the mean of the measurement.

 <img src="figures/SLR_ts.jpg" width="500">

 ### Bathymetry data
 Similar to the vast majority of beaches worldwide, Beach_X does not have nearshore bathymetry data available.
-Therefore, participants are challenged to adapt their models accordingly, as this workshop emphasizes evaluating shoreline model performance using freely accessible datasets.
+Therefore, participants are challenged to adapt their models accordingly to address the model applicability under data poor scenarios with only freely accessible datasets.

 ## Outputs and Deliverables